SebastianTirsen/ms4-vintage-furniture/README.md

 scale to fit screen sizes with no stretch or distortion to ensure clear images are displayed to the user.

 User Story:
-> As a user, I want to be able to register to the website so that I can create and manage my own shows.
+> As a user, I want to be able to register to the website so that I can have easy access to my buyer information and previous orders.

 Acceptance Criteria:
 * Register - Functionality to register a new user profile to be added.
 * Log in/out - Login and Logout functionality to be added.
-* Profile page - User must be able to display their basic details and shows they have posted.
+* Profile page - User must be able to display their basic details and previous orders.
-* User must have the ability to post, update and delete TV-shows of their choice.
+* User must have the ability to post, update and delete ratings made by themselves.
-* Only the creator of a show should have the ability to update or delete the show.
+* Only the store owner should have the ability to update or delete the furnitures.

 Implementation:

 A Register page will be implemented that allows users to register for an account on the website.
-The username and the hashed password along with email and the users name for the users account will be stored in a MongoDB database collection called users.
-In order to be able to post a new show, modify or delete an existing show, a user will have to register and login to the website.
-Only the creator of the show will have the ability to update or delete the shows the user has posted, this is to prevent unwanted modification or deletion of shows posted by other users.
-A modal will appear when pressing the delete button, to alert the user and ask them if they are really sure they want to delete the show.
-A flash message will be shown to the user to alert them whether the update or delete on their event was successful.
+The username and the password along with email for the users account will be stored in Django collection called users.
+In order to be able to add a new furniture, modify or delete an existing furniture, a user will have to be a store owner and registered as a superuser.
+Only the store owner will have the ability to update or delete the furnitures for sale, this is to prevent unwanted modification or deletion of items for sale by the common user.
+A message will be shown to the user to alert them whether the update or delete on the furniture was successful.
+A regular user can store, update and delete their own ratings of the site on the ratings page.

 A Log In page will be implemented to allow registered users the ability to login in to their account.

-Once a user has successfully logged in, they will be redirected to their profile page.
-The users basic details will be displayed on their profile, along with the shows they have posted.
-The user will be able to update or delete their posted shows from the profile page.
-This page will only be available to logged in users.
+Once a user has successfully logged in, they will be redirected to the Homepage.
+A message will be displayed to inform the user that they have successfully logedd in.
+The users Profile page will display the basic details, along with the users previous orders.
+The user will be able to click on the individual previous orders to view details of the order.

-A Log Out button will be displayed to users who are logged in.
-When clicked this will log the user out of the website and redirect them to the Log In page.
+A Log Out link will be displayed to users who are logged in.
+When clicked this will log the user out of the website and redirect them to the Home page.
+A message will be displayed to inform the user that they have successfully logedd out.

-A post "New Show" page will be implemented that will be acessible and visible on the navigation menu to logged in users.
-The user will be able to post a new show from this page.
-The shows information will be stored in a MongoDB database collection called series.

 User Story:
-> As a user, I want to be able to have access to all the posted shows by all users, so that I can find an interesting show and read other users reviews and rating of that show.
-I also want to be able to help my fellow users by giving my own ratings and reviews of the shows that I have watched.
+> As a user, I want a way to contact the site owner so that I can have any questions I may have in regards to the website answered.

 Acceptance Criteria:
-* All posted shows must be displayed to users that are logged in.
-* Users that are logged in should be able to read all the information about each show respectively.
-* Users that are logged in should be able to read all the reviews and ratings of each show respectively.
-* Users that are logged in should be able to make their own rating and write own reviews about the shows they have watched.
+* Support page should be added with a contact form.

 Implementation:

-An "All shows" page will be acessible on the navigation menu visible only to logged in users.
-The page will display all the shows posted by all registered users.
-In order to make use of space, each shows reviews and ratings are displayed in an accordion setup and can be expanded to view.
-A rating button will be visible on each shows card.
-The button will activate a modal where the user can choose between 1 and 5 stars by clicking the star icons, whereupon they are colored accordingly to display the users choice.
-The user can also write a review in a textfield below the rating.
-The user should then be able to post the rating and review so that it is visible on the respective show.
+A support page will be added that contains a template with text inputs, this will allow users to contact the site owner.
+The information is stored in the Django collection called support.
+A  message is displayed to alert the user that the support message was sent successfully.

 User Story:
-> As a user, I want a way to contact the site owner so that I can have any questions I may have in regards to the website answered and receive feedback to alert on status of form submission.
+> * As a user, I want read other customers opinions about the store and to inform other customers of my opinion of the store.

 Acceptance Criteria:
-* Contact page should be added with a contact form.
-This form should only submit with valid data input.
-* Contact form should not submit with invalid data input.
-* User should be alerted of success/failure status of form submission.
+* All posted ratings must be displayed to users.
+* Users should be able to read all the reviews and ratings.
+* Users that are logged in should be able to give a rating and write a review and save it for others to read.
+* Users that are logged in should be able to edit their own posted ratings.
+* Users that are logged in should be able to delete their own posted ratings.

 Implementation:

-A contact page will be added that contains a Bootstrap template form, this will allow users to contact the site owner.
-The information is stored in the MongoDb Collection called contact.
-A flash message is displayed to alert the user that the contact form submitted successfully.

-Validation will be performed on the form to ensure valid data input.
-The form will not submit if any field is blank.

-Form Fields:
-* Name - Type: Text, required.
-* Email - Type: Email, required.
-* Message - Type: TextArea, required.
+A "Rate Us" page will be acessible on the navigation menu visible to all users.
+The page will display all the ratings and reviews made by all users.
+The ratings page will display a button for adding a new rating and review text.
+All the ratings made by all users will be displayed on the page.
+Two buttons will be visible to the side of the ratings made py the logged in user, for deleting and editing their own rating.
+The ratings and reviews information will be stored in a Django database collection called ratings.

 ### **The Skeleton Plane**
 #### Wireframes